 We are here for you.
 We can help you find and understand information about your diagnosis and treatment options.
 Whether you have just been diagnosed, or are seeking wellness after treatment, our compassionate staff and volunteers will be with you every step of the way.
 This page will help guide you to the most relevant Programs and Services based on your immediate needs.

 The Project promotes a seamless network of community support including medical providers, hospitals, and other community organizations willing to offer the human hand to promote health and healing.
 We strive to create a new service standard in our community which addresses medical, emotional and practical needs, and improves the flow of communication with the patient and amongst the varying specialists involved.
 All BGHP programs are free of charge.

 Patient Navigator Program

-Warmline volunters, who are themselves survivors or their support people, are available to listen, answer questions, and provide referrals.
+Warmline volunteers, most of whom are themselves cancer survivors or their support people, are available to listen, answer questions, and provide assistance.

 In going to medical appointments, have you ever felt that:

-- forgot to ask all of your questions;
+- you forgot to ask all of your questions;

 - your fears or feelings interfered with your ability to ask questions;